Skip to Content

 This time is different.

-For the first time in our long history, the medium of memory is also a producer of thought.
+For the first time in human history, the medium of memory is also a producer of thought.
 It composes.
 It summarizes.
 It judges.
-It concludes.
-Faster than any of us.
-With a confidence none of us can quite match, and a tone trained on the writing of millions of people who are not us.
+It recommends.
+It answers before we have learned what the question is asking of us.
+And it does all this with a fluency that feels like wisdom, a confidence that feels like authority, and a tone trained on millions of voices that are not our own.

 This is what Socrates was actually afraid of.
 Not the scroll.
 Not the page.
-The day a technology would arrive that would do the soul's work in the soul's place.
+The day a technology would arrive that could do the soul’s work in the soul’s place.

 Why It Matters